 “In the beginner’s mind, there are many possibilities, but in the expert’s, there are few.” – Shunryu Suzuki

-If you’re anything like me, you probably felt some discomfort and awkwardness.
+If you’re anything like me, you probably experienced some discomfort and awkwardness.

 This all changed after I met an elderly lady in her 80s during one of my flights to the US.
 We got into a conversation where she shared with me her excitement about recently signing up for a tango class.
 My look of astonishment made her smile and say, “I’ve always pushed my boundaries.
 It keeps me young!
 There are so many wonderful things to experience in life and I don’t want to miss out on any of them!”

-That conversation was a game-changer for me and it got me wondering about why I and so many other people avoid the vulnerability that comes with trying new things out for the first time.
+That conversation was a game-changer for me.
+It got me wondering about why I and so many other people avoid trying things out for the first time.
 After all, we were all beginners at practically everything when we were born.
 And as kids, we were excellent beginners.

-If you’ve ever looked into the eyes of a child, you’ll see that iridescent sparkle of curiosity in their eyes.
-Whether it’s learning how to walk, riding a bicycle or building a Lego castle, they’re okay with looking clumsy in the process of learning and asking for all the help they need to improve themselves.
+If you’ve ever looked into the eyes of a child, you’ll see a sparkle of curiosity in their eyes.
+Whether it’s learning how to walk, riding a bicycle or building a Lego castle, they’re okay with looking clumsy in the process of learning and asking for help when they need it.

-So why did our natural beginner skills fade out on the way to adulthood?
+So why did our beginner instincts fade out as we grew older?
 I believe that the two main culprits are our mind’s need for efficiency and the fear of looking incompetent.
 Our minds are functioned to preserve our energy by sticking with patterns of behavior and thought that are familiar to us.
-You see, attempting something new requires more time, effort, and focus.
+Attempting something new requires more time, effort, and focus.
 It just takes more work!

-The fear of looking incompetent is a direct consequence of a lack of confidence in oneself.
-Being a beginner at anything makes you feel like an amateur who has to be dependent on others, especially in the early stages of development.
+The fear of looking incompetent comes from a lack of self-confidence.
+Being a beginner at anything makes you feel like an amateur who has to dependent on others, especially in the early stages of development.
 We prefer to stick with things that we’re good at because that’s where we feel our strongest and where we’re more likely to get praise and recognition.

 Some of the most famous masters of their craft exemplified the qualities of a good beginner.
 Albert Einstein credited his success almost entirely to his inability to lose his sense of childlike wonder.
 Even after accumulating tremendous knowledge about physics, he was okay with temporarily letting go about what he already knew and approaching problems with the mindset of a complete beginner.

 And that’s what we should all strive to do.
-When we develop the tenacity and strength to move past the initial phases of growth, we’ll eventually get into a state of flow and attract everything we need to take things a step further.
+When we move past the initial phases of growth, we’ll eventually get into a state of flow and attract everything we need to take things a step further.
 Just as how a plane requires that initial momentum to take off, we need to exert extra effort to get things going in the preliminary stages of development.

-- Embrace humility: Being a beginner requires that you adopt a sense of humility and that you’re comfortable with being in a state of “not knowing”.
+1. Embrace humility: Being a beginner requires that you adopt a sense of humility and that you’re comfortable with being in a state of ‘not knowing’.
 Overcome your ego’s need to portray an image of perfection to others and don’t let your pride get in the way of accepting your lack of knowledge and reaching out to the right people who can enlighten you.
 When you let go of your fear of looking silly because you appear to not know what you’re doing, you open the door to deeper insights and wisdom.

-- Create habits, routines and structures: As the saying goes – practice makes perfect.
+3. Create habits, routines and structures: As the saying goes – practice makes perfect.
 When you’re a beginner, you should try to make time for disciplined learning routines.
 You need to create structures and habits that will facilitate the growth of your knowledge and gradually build your skill set.
 Some useful habits include taking good notes and asking plenty of questions after thoughtful analysis.
-I also recommend that you take the time to review your progress, internalize your milestone accomplishments, and identify what’s not working and tweak your strategies accordingly.
-Reciting affirmations and visualizing a successful outcome can also be a great way to stay motivated.
+Also, take the time to review your progress, internalize your milestone accomplishments, and identify what’s not working and tweak your strategies accordingly.

-Whenever you attempt to take on new challenges, you demonstrate your willingness to engage in the universal process of alchemy, which consequentially attracts all the guidance and support you’ll need to manifest your desired outcome.
-Your creative potential will be stimulated and you’ll feel the impetus to express your most original, fantastic and imaginative ideas that bear your special blueprint of genius!
+Whenever you attempt to take on new challenges, you demonstrate your willingness to engage in the universal process of alchemy.
+Your creative potential will be stimulated and you’ll feel the impetus to express your ideas that bear your special blueprint of genius.

 All my best on your journey,